 What is the house's iconic model?

-What are your earliest memories of clothes?
+What are your earliest memories of clothing?

 What role does vintage play in your creative process?